What is a Consolidation Model?

 9. Present the model in a professional and tidy format

-Lastly, clean up, format and embellish the consolidation model to make it look professional.
-It is very important because the management team would not want to see an unorganized dashboard that they will find the financial figures difficult to understand.
+Lastly, clean up, format, and embellish the consolidation model to make it look professional.
+This is very important because the management team does not want to see an unorganized dashboard where they will find the financial figures difficult to understand.

 Download the Free Template